imlauer/imlauer.github.io/index.md

 *   **There is no money in true decentralized technology**.
 Companies hate decentralized technology because they cannot profit from it.
 *   "Tech companies" (BigTech) realized they couldn't make money from decentralized systems, so they began to centralize everything, which is their true objective.
 *   Examples of centralized anti-technology include Discord, Slack, Twitter, Instagram, YouTube, Facebook/Meta, Netflix, Spotify, and banks selling Bitcoin.
-*   Many "technological" companies intentionally **worsen their products** (e.g., Google search results, MercadoLibre filters) in order to earn more money.
+*   Many "technological" companies intentionally **worsen their products** (e.g., Google search results, Amazon) in order to earn more money.
-*   The original purpose of **Bitcoin was to destroy banks and evade taxes**.
-The fact that banks now sell Bitcoin demonstrates they are working against the technology's initial goals.

 ---

-*   **Advertising should be illegal** because it is a form of abusing because it takes advantage of stupid people.
 *   Most "tech companies" are fundamentally **advertising companies**.
 *   Companies like Facebook/Meta use the most advanced AI in the world to train people's brains to consume advertising and become addicted to their screens.
 *   Facebook "gives away" cell phones in poor countries, recovering the cost through advertising, which is viewed as a form of abuse.